 Liz Higgins Rogers

 Liz was introduced to craft beer in college, and then introduced to "really good" craft beer in 2012 when she met Jake.
 Since then she has grown to love many different styles of beer, especially sour beers and saison beers.

 Liz grew up in Ipswich, and has a love for the community and all things that bring people together.
 She attended the University of Massachusetts Amherst where she received a BA in Legal Studies.
 As a co-owner of Precision Pilates in Ipswich and Danvers, Liz has a passion for Pilates and healing through movement.
 Beer and Pilates makes perfect sense, right?
 You will likely see Liz bouncing in and out of the True North Ales taproom whenever she can.
 In an official capacity, she will be bartending on occasions and plans to help out in any way needed to contribute to a community-like atmosphere at True North Ale Company.

 True North Ales has a unique perspective on brewing beer.
-Jake, Seth, Nate, Matt, and Liz were raised on craft beer.
+Jake, Seth, Nate, Joe, Pete, and Liz were raised on craft beer.
 They see the endless possibilities the styles offer and are eager to pursue their inspiration and creativity.
 Gary, Rory, and Jill knew little more than American lagers before the craft beer boom began in the 1980s.
 Since then they have embraced the diversity of craft beer and will never look back.
 Together, the seven of us often debate styles, with one or the other pushing to be more traditional or more cutting-edge, but always working together to brew a diverse variety of great beers.